Admission Procedures

 For additional admissions information on how to apply as a transfer applicant, please visit the Admissions website.

 To apply as a transfer applicant, applicants must submit their high school transcript(s), their application, official transcripts of all previous college work, a Transfer Academic Evaluation (letter of recommendation), a Transfer Registrar Report (College Report), and the nonrefundable $75 application fee (or fee waiver) to the Office of Undergraduate Admissions.
-Admissions has extended its test optional policy for transfer applicants enrolling through the fall of 2024; applicants have the option of whether to submit standardized testing, such as the SAT or ACT.
+Transfer applicants have the option of whether to submit standardized testing, such as the SAT or ACT.

 Detailed information about applying for financial aid is available on the Student Financial Services website and in this Bulletin.